We all know that Santa is going to find out whether a child has been naughty or nice – but how does he do it?

 Once Santa has decided on acceptable levels of two types of risk, he can check that his method of declaring whether a child is naughty or nice is good enough.

 The risks are more complicated than simple probabilities, because Santa also needs to take into account the magnitude of his error.
 Classifying a child as naughty when they have really been borderline nice is a less serious error than classifying a child as naughty when they have been very well behaved all year.
-Similarly, classifying a child as nice when they have been very very naughty is a less serious error than classifying a child as nice when they have been borderline naughty.
+Similarly, classifying a child as nice when they have been very very naughty is a more serious error than classifying a child as nice when they have only been borderline naughty.

 How can this be done?
 Well, Santa can’t make too many assumptions about the shape of a child’s naughty-nice distribution since children don’t always behave normally.
 That would seem to limit Santa to a non-parametric method.